riceissa/issarice.com/wiki/advice-for-young-people.md

     - gwern
     - Mencius Moldbug/neoreactionaries
     - **Bryan Caplan**: see my page on [EconLog]()
+      - Note that I consider Caplan's views on many philosophy topics to be wrong.
+Examples: dualism of the mind, intuitionist ethics, free will.
+        I think his posts about applied ethics are good.
+        TODO: link to eliezer saying people are better one meta level down in ethics.
+        TODO: link to hanson and cowen on this.
     - Michael Huemer
     - Eliezer Yudkowsky
     - Wei Dai